chyroshan066/leetcode/README.md

 + Given two promises promise1 and promise2, return a new promise. promise1 and promise2 will both resolve with a number.
 The returned promise should resolve with the sum of the two numbers.

 + Given a positive integer millis, write an asynchronous function that sleeps for millis milliseconds.
 It can resolve any value.

++ Given a function fn, an array of arguments args, and a timeout t in milliseconds, return a cancel function cancelFn.
+If, before the delay of t milliseconds, the function cancelFn is invoked, it should cancel the delayed execution of fn.
+Otherwise, if cancelFn is not invoked within the specified delay t, fn should be executed with the provided args as arguments.